 About the Course

 Want to improve how your groups and teams work together?
 Want to showcase to your future employers a valuable set of skills?
 If so, this course is for you.
 This course is unique.
 Nothing quite like it is offered at any other university.
 The Purdue Polytechnic Institute is at the forefront in this emerging discipline of teaching and research.
 You’ll note that the course is offered as both a Polytechnic course (TECH) and an Engineering course (ENGR).
-It is designed, however, for students from all across the Purdue campus from any discipline!
+It is designed, however, for students from all across the Purdue campus, from any discipline!
 In fact, students from nearly all of Purdue’s Colleges have taken this course.

 In this one-credit, online course you will gain insights into how to apply the 10 Rules of Complex Collaboration and the science behind why they work.
 You will learn how to guide a team to address complex challenges.